gbmhunter/blog/content/electronics/components/capacitors/index.md

 description: "A introduction to capacitors, a fundamental component used in circuit design.
 A walk-though of the different types, properties, uses and capacitor equations."
 draft: false
 lastmod: 2020-01-01
-tags: [ "capacitor", "components", "schematic symbols", "circuit", "ceramic", "electrolytic", "tantalum", "packages", "film", "feedthrough", "decoupling" ]
+tags: [ "capacitor", "components", "schematic symbols", "circuit", "ceramic", "electrolytic", "tantalum", "packages", "film", "feedthrough", "decoupling", "MFC" ]
 title: Capacitors
 type: page
 ---